JARVIS1069/CodeAlpha_Tasks/README.md

 This project aims to:

-1.Explore and visualize the Iris dataset.
+1. Explore and visualize the Iris dataset.

-2.Implement and evaluate various classification algorithms.
+2. Implement and evaluate various classification algorithms.

-3.Develop an easy-to-use model for classifying iris flower species based on input features.
+3. Develop an easy-to-use model for classifying iris flower species based on input features.

 # Features
 Data Analysis and Visualization : Includes descriptive statistics, correlation heatmaps, and pair plots for understanding data patterns.

 It Utilizes machine learning algorithms such as:

-1.Logistic Regression
+1. Logistic Regression

-2.Decision Trees
+2. Decision Trees

-3.k-Nearest Neighbors (k-NN)
+3. k-Nearest Neighbors (k-NN)

-4.Support Vector Machines (SVM)
+4. Support Vector Machines (SVM)

-5.Random Forest
+5. Random Forest

 Model Evaluation : Metrics such as accuracy, precision, recall, and F1-score are used to compare the performance of models.
 Interactive Predictions: A script or web interface allows users to input features and get real-time predictions of flower species.